 A frosty but warm-hearted group gathered and decided to discuss if utilitarianism made sense.
-We began with a simple formulation of that ethical view, as mentioned in the title, but recognized that it could also be stated as doing the least harm or trying to do things that maximize the happiness or best consequences for […]
+We began with a simple formulation of that ethical view, as mentioned in the title, but […]

 Socrates Cafe